kleinbottle/swanlotus/README.md

 ## Netlify Deployment

 [Netlify](https://www.netlify.com/) currently uses the [Ubuntu 20.04 LTS Focal Fossa](https://releases.ubuntu.com/20.04/) image to build this site.

-More information about the available packages and their versions are available [here](https://github.com/netlify/build-image/blob/focal/included_software.md).
+Since the default version of Python is ancient on the above image we use a `netlify.toml` file to instruct Netlify to use a more up-to-date version by setting the PYTHON_VERSION environment variable.

 We always want to use the latest version of Pandoc and pandoc-crossref to avail of new features.
-Since the default Ubuntu image does not always have the most recent versions or may not contain the package at all, the Netlify community suggested to make use of [HomeBrew](https://brew.sh/).
+Since the above image does not always have the most recent versions or may not contain the package at all, the Netlify community suggested to make use of [HomeBrew](https://brew.sh/).

 By specifying the packages in a `Brewfile.netlify` we instruct the builder to download the latest version of these packages from Homebrew and install them on the image.